HariChaithanya/44643Sec03Team08Spring2024FinalProject/README.md

 ### Sprint02
 1. **created the Ui prototypes for each screens and their functionalities**
-2. ** explored about the new features like real time sights using charts and expense prediction using Machine learning.**
+2. **Explored about the new features like real time sights using charts and expense prediction using Machine learning.**